Stanislaus Vincent Bona: Early life

 Stanislaus Bona was born on October 1, 1888, in Chicago, Illinois, to John and Catherine (née Śmigiel) Bona, who had immigrated to the United States from Kingdom of Poland in 1881.
-Stanislaus had five siblings.His brother, Thomas P. Bona, was also a Roman Catholic priest and longtime pastor of St. Mary of Perpetual Help Parish in Chicago (1921–1950).
+Stanislaus had five siblings.
+His brother, Thomas P. Bona, was also a Roman Catholic priest and longtime pastor of St. Mary of Perpetual Help Parish in Chicago (1921–1950).

 Stanislaus Bona attended St. Stanislaus College in Chicago, obtaining a Bachelor of Arts degree in 1905.
 He continued his studies at the Pontifical North American College in Rome, there earning a Doctor of Divinity degree and Licentiate of Canon Law.

 Priesthood

 Bona was ordained to the priesthood by Archbishop James Edward Quigley for the Archdiocese of Chicago in Rome on November 1, 1912.
 After his ordination, the archdiocese assigned Bona as a curate at St. Barbara Parish in Chicago.
 In 1916, he was named as resident chaplain at the Chicago House of Corrections.
-He was later a professor at Archbishop Quigley Preparatory Seminary in Chicago (1918–1922) and pastor of St. Casimir Parish in Chicago (1922–1931).
+He later served as a professor at Archbishop Quigley Preparatory Seminary (1918–1922) and pastor of St. Casimir Parish, both in Chicago (1922–1931).
 The Vatican named Bona as a monsignor in 1931.
 He also served on the board of Religious Communities of Women.

 Bishop of Grand Island

 On December 18, 1931, Bona was appointed the second bishop of Grand Island by Pope Pius XI.
 He received his episcopal consecration on February 25, 1932, from Cardinal George Mundelein, with Bishops Paul Rhode and Francis Kelly serving as co-consecrators, at Holy Name Cathedral in Chicago.
-During World War II, he ministered to German and Italian prisoners of war kept in camps in the diocese.
+During World War II, Bona ministered to German and Italian prisoners of war kept in camps in the diocese.